AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ## Data Grid

-There is a couple of wonderful features we've applied to the DataGrid.
-At first, you can change the structure of the Gantt chart data by simply dragging any element to wherever you need.
+You can change the structure of the Gantt chart data by simply dragging any element to wherever you need in the DataGrid.

-However, it's not possible to make a parent item its own child, while you can put that parent item with all its children inside another data item (root or child).

-Then, our parental items can be expanded and collapsed.
-Just click once on the "+"/"-" sign or double-click the row with the item (this might be prevented with the usage of [Event Listeners](../Common_Settings/Event_Listeners)).
+The parent items can be expanded and collapsed.
+Click "+"/"-" sign or double-click the row with the item (this might be prevented with the usage of [Event Listeners](../Common_Settings/Event_Listeners)).

 ## Timeline